cognisant/Docs.DevelopmentProcess/README.md

 ##### Retrospective

-After the demo, the team has a retrospective meeting.
+At the end of the sprint, the team has a retrospective meeting.
 During the retrospective, the team discusses how the sprint went, reflecting on what went well during the sprint, any issues that came up, and how productive the sprint was.

 The primary objective of these meetings is to identify improvements that could be made to the development process.
 This is done by reviewing the discussion points added to the [retrospective board](docs/trello.md#Retrospective-Board) during the sprint, as well as any other topics that a member of the team wishes to discuss.

 As a result of these discussions, a number of actionable tasks may be discovered, these should be added to the [retrospective board](docs/trello.md#Retrospective-Board) as a potential future process improvement.

-An example of a process improvement derived from a retrospective meeting is [the work in progress limit](work-in-progress-limit.md).

-Also during the retrospective, the distractions recorded during the sprint are reviewed.
-The team attempts to identify groups of distractions that could be reduced with software or process improvements (for example, when a few distractions are caused by the same, or similar, recurring issues).
-This can lead to cards being added to a Trello board to prompt future action.

-Members of the team take it in turns to bring snacks for the whole team to this meeting.
+Retrospectives typically follow the "Retrospective for beginners" format described on [Retromat.org](https://retromat.org/blog/best-retrospective-for-beginners/) but from time to time will include other tasks taken from Retromat or elsewhere.

 ##### Time Tracking